GoogleCloudPlatform/cloud-bigtable-examples/python/rest/README.md

 installing and configuring a REST client.
 In this example we use a Python REST client using the [requests](http://docs.python-requests.org/en/latest/) library.

-The Bigtable REST support currently depends on HBase patches that have not been fully merged into HBase releases.
-We are working to get those patches merged so that these examples work with official HBase releases.
-Until then you can either download our compiled binaries, or apply our patches yourself to an HBase source distribution.

 ## Cloud Bigtable Python REST Examples

 This project demonstrates how to use Python and the requests library to make